Aaronontheweb/ubuntu-elgato-facecam/README.md

 - ⚙️ Professional configuration management

 **After installation:**
-- The app will start automatically with proper group permissions
+- Refresh your shell: `exec bash`
+- Start the app in background: `python3 virtualcam_app.py &`
 - Look for the camera icon in your system tray
 - The app will auto-start on future logins